-We talked to a number of nonprofit IT specialists about the best choices for reliable phone systems and compiled the information and recommendations they shared in this article.
+We talked to a number of nonprofit technology specialists about the best choices for affordable, reliable phone systems and compiled the information and recommendations they shared in this article.
 Remember, when considering the right solution for your organization, it's important to understand how each option can meet your communication needs.
-Let's look at these factors one at a time.

 Getting Connected: Phone Lines

-These days digital telephone service — a telephone system that digitizes calls into data and sends them over data lines or the Internet instead of telephone lines — is almost as common as "plain old telephone service," or POTS, an actual and common acronym in an industry rife with acronyms.
+These days digital telephone service — a telephone system that digitizes calls into data and sends them over data lines or the Internet instead of telephone lines — is almost as common as plain old telephone service, or POTS (an actual, common acronym in an industry rife with acronyms).
 Exactly what it sounds like, POTS is a phone system that uses the same telephone lines strung between poles that have been delivering phone service for decades.

-Even though the prices are nearly comparable (around $25 per line for a POTS line, compared to $35 for two digital lines), any sizable business is more likely to be using digital than POTS phone lines.
+Even though the prices are comparable (about $25 per line for either a POTS or digital line, depending on your region), any sizable business is more likely to be using digital than POTS phone lines.
 Why?
-Because digital lines allow for more flexibility in allocating these lines, more advanced features, and sometimes reduced fees for long distance or international call charges.
+Because digital lines allow for more flexibility in allocating these lines, and more advanced features.
 On the other hand, POTS lines are more straightforward for a small organization to understand, and a number of the inexpensive phone systems outlined below require a POTS line in order to work.
 In addition, while VoIP lines require an Internet connection (and power) to make and receive calls, POTS lines receive power from the phone company, and will continue to work even if the power in your office goes out.

-It's also possible to get a digital line which doesn't go through the Internet — instead, it would go directly from you to the phone provider.
+If you're comparing digital lines, check whether the line will depend on the Internet or go straight to the phone provider.
 A direct connection is likely to be more expensive, but won't be dependent on the quality of your Internet service, which could be a critical factor in more rural areas.
 You're not likely to notice a small millisecond outage in your Internet service when you're browsing the web, but that same outage would disconnect a phone call, disrupting operations if it happens frequently.

 How many phone lines do you need?
-The answer depends less on how many staff members you have than on how many are likely to be on the phone at the same time — potentially far fewer than you have extensions, or even phone numbers.
-For example, if you're a two-person organization, you'll likely need two lines, or you can't both use the phone at the same time, but a 10-person organization may only need five to seven lines.
-A 100-person organization could only need 20 lines or so.
-Don't underestimate, however — if you're a small organization, you'll also want an extra line to put people on hold, or if you have any kind of call waiting feature.
+The answer depends less on how many staff members you have than on how many are likely to be on the phone at the same time — potentially far fewer than the number of extensions, or even phone numbers, you have.
+For example, if you're a 2-person nonprofit, you'll likely need 2 lines, or you can't both use the phone at the same time; but a 10-person charity may only need 5 to 7 lines.
+A 100-person organization might only need 20 lines.

-Coordinating phone lines is done through a PBX (private branch exchange, or PBX.
-A PBX coordinates incoming and outgoing phone calls, helps to make transfers, and manages voicemail on different extensions within an organization.
-Traditionally a PBX was a box mounted to a wall in a utility closet with all the phone lines physically plugged into it, but these days a PBX is equally likely to be virtual (sometimes called a softswitch) — software that provides the same functionality as the hardware once did.
+Coordinating phone lines is done through a PBX (private branch exchange), which routes calls and transfers and manages voicemail on different extensions within an organization.
+Traditionally a PBX was a box mounted to a wall in a utility closet with all the phone lines physically plugged into it, but these days a PBX is equally likely to be virtual — software that provides the same functionality as the hardware once did.

-Do you need PBX call processing features?
-You do if you want to connect your phone numbers into one central phone system to do any of the following:
+You need a PBX if you want to connect your phone numbers into one central phone system to do any of the following:

-- Route phone calls from a central "receptionist" — either a person or an automated system that helps callers dial the right extension for the person they're trying to reach.
+- Route phone calls from a central "receptionist" — either an actual person or an automated system that helps callers dial the right extension.

-- Allow employees to forward calls, put them on hold, or dial each other with only an extension.
+- Allow employees to forward calls, put them on hold, or reach each other by dialing only an extension.

 The second option is to use a low-end virtual PBX.
-This type of software, such as Onebox or VirtualPBX, acts as a "virtual receptionist" and connects extensions.
-For example, callers dial a central phone number for your organization and press 1, 2, or 3 for extensions mapped to specific phone numbers — an office phone, a cell phone, a home phone or a phone somewhere else entirely — and the PBX routes the call to the appropriate number.
+This type of software — such as OneBox, AvayaLive, Grasshopper, or VirtualPBX.com — acts as a virtual receptionist and connects extensions.
+For example, callers dial a central phone number for your nonprofit and press 1, 2, or 3 for extensions mapped to specific phone numbers — an office phone, a cellphone, a home phone, or a phone somewhere else entirely — and the PBX routes the call to the appropriate number.

 These systems typically offer voicemail (often with transcription to email), dial-by-name directories, and other features, all of which are managed through an online dashboard.
-They're reasonably priced, ranging from $10-$30 per month for the most affordable services, but charge by the minute for incoming calls.
-You're allotted a fixed number of minutes per month, and overages can cost from $.04-$.06 per minute, which adds up fast.
+They're reasonably priced, some as low as $20 per user, per month, with additional costs for handsets; however, many charge by the minute for incoming calls.
+You're allotted a fixed number of minutes per month, and overages can cost from $0.04 to $0.06 per minute, which adds up fast.

-As a third option, larger organizations might consider a virtual PBX package (sometimes called hosted VoIP) like those offered by business-focused phone and digital services companies, which lump digital phone service (remember to make sure it's separate from the Internet line) with a managed-PBX service.
-Packages are customizable, so you'd work with the provider to define the number of lines and phones for your organization, and they'd quote you a price.
-Some let you access functions through an online dashboard, but many require that you go through the company for such changes as adding an extension for a new employee.
-More sophisticated virtual PBXs may also allow you to integrate your computers and phones — to for instance show the right record from your constituent database for the person calling, or transfer a call to another extension through a drag-and-drop interface.
+Larger organizations might consider a virtual PBX package like those offered by business-focused phone and digital services companies like ShoreTel, which lump digital phone service (remember to make sure it is separate from the Internet line) with a managed-PBX service.
+Packages are customizable, so you'd work with the provider to define the number of lines and phones for your library or charity and they'd quote you a price.
+Some let you access functions through an online dashboard, but many require that you go through the company for changes like adding an extension for a new employee.

-The fourth option is best suited for those with dependable IT support, you might consider the fourth option: a hardware PBX, also called a "switch."
-These days, if you're going to buy a physical, premises-based PBX, it almost certainly makes sense to buy an "IP switch," which routes calls using the same Ethernet cables that you use to wire your network.
-You could also buy a server to act as your switch and install open-source PBX software, like Asterisk, on it.
+The fourth option is best suited for those with dependable IT support: Organizations with the right resources might consider a hardware PBX, also called a "switch."
+These days, if you're going to buy a physical PBX, it almost certainly makes sense to buy an "IP switch," which routes calls using the same Ethernet cables you use to wire your network.
+You could also buy a server to act as your switch and install open-source PBX software like Asterisk on it.
 The software is free to download, but you'll need to buy the server, and it will take someone skilled with phone systems to get it up and running.
-This third option is not for the technically timid.

 A Phone for Every Desk

-You'll need a phone for each employee's desk, and the options available to your organization vary widely — you can find entire stores dedicated to phones.
-Decent consumer-level models start around $40.
-A phone is a phone, and if all you need is two phone lines for your staff members, there's no reason not to just buy the same type of phone you might use at your house.
+You'll need a phone for each employee's desk, and the options available vary widely — you can find entire stores dedicated to phones.
+Decent models start around $40.
+A phone is a phone, and if all you need is two lines for staff members, you can buy the same type of phone you might use at your house.

-If you're shopping for a combined phone system and PBX, as discussed earlier, you'll just need to buy a phone handset for each staff member — in many cases, a cordless unit.
-However, these systems tend to support only four to 12 lines, and won't expand to support more than 10-25 people.
+If you're shopping for a combined phone system and PBX, as discussed earlier, you'll just need to buy a phone handset for each staff member — in many cases, cordless units.
+However, these systems tend to support only 4 to 12 lines, and won't expand to support more.

-Business-class phones are often intended for use with digital phone lines and specific virtual PBX systems; before you invest in them make sure they will work with your infrastructure.
-Most provide features that make it easy to transfer, put someone on hold, and access other PBX functions.
-For these types of systems, buying a phone per staff member can be quite an investment at retail prices — potentially $200 to $300 per phone.
-However, the recession has an up-side when it comes to buying office equipment: check out UsedPhones.com to buy sophisticated phones for cents on the dollar.
+Business-class phones are often intended for use with digital phone lines and specific PBX systems; before you invest in them, make sure they will work with your infrastructure.
+Most provide features that make it easy to transfer calls, put callers on hold, and access other PBX functions.
+For these types of systems, buying a new phone for each staff member can be quite an investment at retail prices — potentially $200 to $300 per phone.
+However, used or refurbished office phones can be found at a discount through online resellers like UsedPhones.com, Amazon, or eBay.

 Choosing the Right System

-For a small nonprofit with only a single office, it may well make sense to use POTS phone lines and a low-end phone/PBX combo.
+For a small nonprofit with only a single office, it may well make sense to use POTS phone lines and a low-end phone system or phone/PBX combo.
 This is a bulletproof and familiar solution that's not going to require much support or knowledge.
-For four lines — sufficient for six or seven employees — you might pay around $700 for a base unit and cordless handsets, plus about $100 monthly for four POTS phone lines (at $25 per month for each line).
+For four lines — sufficient for six or seven employees — you might pay around $700 for a base unit and cordless handsets, plus about $100 per month for four POTS phone lines (at $25 per month for each line).
 The drawback to a physical PBX is the cost of setup and maintenance.
 If you don't already have the internal knowledge or experience to implement and maintain the system, you'll need to hire a contractor.
 If you anticipate your organization growing and adding more staff members, you may also run into problems scaling up the system.
 With a physical PBX, you may be able to purchase and install an expansion card to add more extensions, but with the combined phone and PBX solution described earlier, you may need a new system altogether.

-Another option would be to have a POTS or digital line for each employee, and use consumer-level phones connected to a virtual PBX, like the one offered by Onebox.
-For a six-employee office, expect to pay about $240 up front for phones, plus about $190 per month ($40 per month for the PBX, $25 per month for each line).
-This virtual PBX, cloud-based system could handle remote employees as easily as those on-site.
+Another option would be to have a POTS or digital line for each employee, and use consumer-level phones connected to a virtual PBX.
+For a six-employee office, expect to pay about $240 up front for phones, plus about $270 per month ($20 per user per month for the PBX, $25 per month for each line).
+This virtual PBX system could handle remote employees as easily as those on-site.
 If your organization is more geographically dispersed — for example, if you have multiple offices across the country — a virtual PBX using VoIP will likely make more sense than using POTS lines, and could save money on long-distance calling between offices.

 Before you make a decision, check with your local phone and broadband providers.
 Chances are they offer packages that include digital phone service and a virtual PBX.
 This will probably be more expensive, but also more robust, than the first two options.
 Again, make sure your digital phone lines are separate from the line you're using to access the Internet, and that you have enough bandwidth to handle both.

 For More Information